Bobby Murray (musician): Life and career

-Murray was born on a US Air Force base in Nagoya, Japan to a Japanese mother and an Irish father.
+Murray was born on a US Air Force base in Nagoya, Japan, to a Japanese mother and an Irish father.
 Growing up in a military family, he was later raised in Tacoma, Washington.
 Murray attended the same high school as Robert Cray and they engaged Albert Collins to play at the school's graduation party.

-Murray started his musical career playing in blues clubs in the San Francisco Bay Area, having originally formed an ensemble that became Robert Cray and the Crayolas.
-Throughout the 1970s and 1980s, Murray supplied guitar backing for Frankie Lee, Sonny Rhodes, Mark Naftalin, and many others.
+He started his musical career playing in blues clubs in the San Francisco Bay Area, having originally formed an ensemble that became Robert Cray and the Crayolas.
+Throughout the 1970s and 1980s, Murray supplied guitar backing for Frankie Lee, Sonny Rhodes, Mark Naftalin, and others.
 He performed frequently with Albert Collins, Charlie Musselwhite, Otis Rush, Jimmy Witherspoon and John Lee Hooker.
 In 1988, Murray joined Etta James' backing ensemble, the Roots Band, performing with James for over 20 years.
 He also played and/or recorded with Albert King, Johnny "Guitar" Watson, Taj Mahal, Percy Mayfield, Sugar Pie DeSanto and Lowell Fulson.

-He appeared on B.B.
-King's Grammy Award-winning album, Blues Summit, reuniting with Robert Cray on the track, "Playing With My Friends."
+Murray appeared on B. B. King's Grammy Award-winning album, Blues Summit, reuniting with Robert Cray on the track, "Playing With My Friends".
 Murray also played guitar on James' Grammy winning recordings, Let's Roll and Blues to the Bone.
-Murray's definitive style is heard on the Etta James song, "Blues is My Business" in an episode of television drama series, The Sopranos.
+Murray's definitive style was heard on the Etta James song, "Blues is My Business" in an episode of television drama series, The Sopranos.

-Murray performed with James' Roots Band on other television programs such as The Tonight Show, Austin City Limits and Late Night with David Letterman.
+He performed with James' Roots Band on other television programs such as The Tonight Show, Austin City Limits and Late Night with David Letterman.
 Murray also played at the 1992 Summer Olympics in Barcelona, Spain, the WOMAD Festival and the inaugural celebration for President Bill Clinton.

 Murray's debut album, The Blues is Now (1996), featured Frankie Lee and Freddie Hughes on vocals.
-The Allmusic journalist, Thom Owens, commented about Murray's work on the recording, "he's a fine guitarist, as he proves here, turning out jazzy, classy solos that separate him from the rest of the crowd."
+The AllMusic journalist, Thom Owens, commented about Murray's work on the recording, "he's a fine guitarist, as he proves here, turning out jazzy, classy solos that separate him from the rest of the crowd".
 In 1999, the follow-up album, Waiting for Mr. Goodfingers..., was issued by No Cover Productions.
 A live album, Live & Lowdown! was released in May 2006.

 In 2011, Murray received a Lifetime Achievement Award from the Detroit Blues Society.
 Murray also received Detroit Music Awards in the Outstanding Instrumentalist (Blues) and Outstanding Blues Performer/Group categories.

-Murray's latest album is Love Letters From Detroit (2021) and the title track, "Love Letter", is a song written by Murray and his wife about Etta James and him playing with her.
+Murray's final album was Love Letters From Detroit (2021) and the title track, "Love Letter", is a song written by Murray and his wife about Etta James and him playing with her.

+Murray died on April 30, 2026, aged 72.